Harvard-CS-1200/cs1200/fall2025/faq.md

 <b> Every proof of correctness is slightly different -- how do I know what to do? </b>
 </summary> <br>

-First, it's worth noting that for exams proofs of correctness will usually follow very fixed structures that we cover in lecture / problem sets -- for example pretty much all correctness proofs on the final will just be for an NP-completeness or unsolvability proof which we'll drill.
+First, it's worth noting that for exams proofs of correctness will usually follow very fixed structures that we cover in lecture / problem sets -- for example some correctness proofs on the final will just be for an NP-completeness or unsolvability proof which we'll drill.
 However, problem sets can require a little more adaptation. <br>

+A good starting point is building some intuition for why a proof of correctness is sufficient -- I like thinking about it as examining whether an experiment successfully proves a claim, or whether a historical argument is correct.
+There's no formula for whether a proof of correctness is sufficient, but by trying to poke holes in the proof you can gain some intuition for what constitutes correctness.

+How do you come up with these proofs yourself?
 In general, this is a hard question to answer -- there's no formula for proving that an algorithm/reduction is correct, and I would say it's probably more accurate to say that correctness is a combination of pattern recognition (seeing when you can apply established techniques) and adaptation (recognizing when you need to adapt techniques to accommodate for edge cases / unique situations).
 Hopefully by doing the psets you've gained a little bit of both! <br>

 However, for this class we actually don't introduce that many new patterns.
 By outlining a few patterns + examples you'll probably be pretty well-equipped to tackle most things we throw at you.
 Here's a preliminary attempt at doing that: <br>

 - <b>Ad Hoc</b>: Sometimes (not often) you'll need to come up with a proof of correctness for an algorithm that doesn't follow a predetermined structure.
 Ad hoc means "created or done for a particular purpose as necessary" -- aka "you're kind of on your own"